 - Hazardous waste laws

-Statistics reveal that most of the accidents that involve trucks cause fatalities.
+Statistics reveal that most accidents that involve trucks cause fatalities.
 If you lost a loved one as a result of a truck accident, you might have the right to various damages, including:

 - Funeral and burial costs